Special Session

 Special Session Information:

-This Session will focus on autonomous navigation of various mobile robots, including ground unmanned vehicles, aerial vehicles, and underwater robots, etc. We will discuss cutting-edge theories and key technologies that can enable mobile robots navigate autonomously and intelligently in complex real environments.
+This Session will focus on environment perception and autonomous navigation of various mobile robots, including ground unmanned vehicles, aerial vehicles, and underwater robots, etc. We will discuss cutting-edge theories and key technologies that can enable mobile robots perceive intelligently and navigate autonomously in complex real environments.

 Topics of interest include but are not limited to: